Tracert or Traceroute is one of the key diagnostics of networking. So, how does it work, and how can you run it?

 Now that you have the data, you'll have to keep scrolling to be able to read it.
 However, if you already know how to read it, then you know what each MS indicates.

-The test result means milliseconds, i.e., the time it took for the network to send data packets back and forth.
-Therefore, make sure you follow the reading type of each Tracert command according to its operating system.
+The Tracert command result shows the time it took for data packets to travel from the source to the destination, measured in milliseconds.
+This means the time it took for the network to send data packets back and forth.
+To read the result, follow the type of output specified by the operating system.

 Step 1: Go to Finder on your Mac device